What is the Bill of Rights?

 - You also have the right to a jury when it is a civil case.
 (That’s a law case between two people rather than between you and the government).

-- The government can’t make you pay more than is reasonable in bail or in fines.
+- The government can’t make you pay more than is reasonable in bail (to stay out of jail while you’re waiting for your trial) or in fines.
 And the government can’t order you to have cruel or unusual punishments (like torture) even if you are convicted of a crime.

 - Just because these rights are listed in the Constitution doesn’t mean that you don’t have other rights too.